 To access the page, in the navigation pane of the Views tab, click Views > Cloud > GCP > GCP VM Instances.
 The VM Instances page is displayed.
 Click the Recommendations tab.

 Based on the type of problem in the infrastructure, a recommendation type is defined.
-For more information about all the recommendation types, and the configurable parameters and thresholds that are used to generate them, see Using recommendations to resolve capacity risk and efficiency issues.
+For more information about all the recommendation types, and the configurable parameters and thresholds that are used to generate them, see Resolving capacity risk and efficiency issues by using recommendations.